MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxserver2-configuration-vb.md

-﻿---
-Description: 'The Configuration property holds a IFaxConfiguration object.
-The object permits a fax client application to access information about the configuration of the connected fax server.' ms.assetid: '2b7a5eb6-d7ca-418c-9dab-54dee8a7f9a5'
-title: 'FaxServer.Configuration property'
 ---
+Description: The Configuration property holds a IFaxConfiguration object.
+The object permits a fax client application to access information about the configuration of the connected fax server. ms.assetid: 2b7a5eb6-d7ca-418c-9dab-54dee8a7f9a5
+title: FaxServer.Configuration property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # FaxServer.Configuration property

-The **Configuration** property holds a [**IFaxConfiguration**](-mfax-ifaxconfiguration.md) object.
+The **Configuration** property holds a [**IFaxConfiguration**](/windows/previous-versions/Faxcomex/nn-faxcomex-ifaxconfiguration?branch=master) object.
 The object permits a fax client application to access information about the configuration of the connected fax server.

 This property is read-only.